Danielbyte/myFrostBite/README.md

 ![image](resources/multiplayer.png)

 # How to Run Game
-Click on release link `(on the right)` and download `executables.zip` folder under the latest release.
+`Windows`: Under releases (V3.0), download the executables folder.
 Unzip the file and run the `Frostbite.exe` file.

-Alternatively, you can download the `Source code` zip folder under releases.
-This method will require an IDE setup.
+`Linux`: Download and unzip the "executables-Linux.zip" and run the frostbite "executable" under releases.

+# Building from source code
+Windows: You will need to download SFML library and do the required IDE setup.
+Linux: Install sfml libraries in the default folder and run the Makefile.